Debugging Django in Production on Kubernetes

 connects the development server to the production database).

-local computer using my preferred development tools using kubectl port-forward
+local computer using my preferred development tools using kubectl port-forward, e.g.

 kubectl port-forward -n chris pod/chris-server-6ff9684b7c-twmnp 8888:8888